What Is Urgent Dental Care?

-After a Dental Emergency
+What Should I do After a Dental Emergency?

 Specific follow-up and recovery instructions will be provided for you after your child's dental emergency visit.
 A prescription for antibiotics might be given if an infection is present while over-the-counter pain relievers may be suggested to improve your child's comfort.
 We may also recommend follow-up visits to complete treatment or evaluate your child's healing progress.
 Tips on preventing future dental emergencies can also be reviewed, which might include the fabrication of a custom mouth guard to protect the teeth and gums during sporting activities.
 Maintaining good oral hygiene at home, along with routine dental cleaning and exam visits at Lancaster Pediatric Dental Associates, can also help keep your child's teeth strong and smile healthy.
 Throughout your child's future dental visits, our team will continue to assess their recovery and oral health.

 Will Insurance Cover A Dental Emergency?